-lcon Function Fort Access Port Access: The Port Access page is used to access and control the devices on the KVM over IP switch installation.
+lcon Function Port Access Port Access: The Port Access page is used to access and control the devices on the KVM over IP switch installation.
 This page is available to all users.
 User Management User Management: The User Management page is used to create and manage Users and Groups.
 It can also be used to assign devices to them.
-User Management is discussed on page 134.
+User Management is discussed on page 128.
 This tab is available to the Super Administrator, as well as administrators and users who have been given User Management permission.
 The tab doesn't appear for other administrators and users.
 Device Management Device Management: The Device Management page is used to configure and control the overall operation of the KVM over IP switch.
 This page is available to the Super Administrator, as well as administrators and users who have been given Device Management permission.
 The tab doesn't appear for other administrators and users.
 Log Log: The Log page displays the contents of the log file.
-The Log page is discussed on page 190.
+The Log page is discussed on page 185.
 Maintenance Maintenance: The Maintenance page is used to install new firmware; backup and restore configuration and account information; ping network devices; and restore default values.
-The Maintenance page is discussed on page 194.
+The Maintenance page is discussed on page 189.
 This page is available to the Super Administrator (and Administrators and Users with Maintenance permission).
 The icon doesn't display on the page of ordinary administrators and users.
 Download Download: Users can click this icon to download AP versions of the Windows Client; the Java Client; and the Log Server.
 This page is available to all users.
-The programs that can be downloaded depend on the user's permissions.